 The fit though was a little shade on the heavy side for me given the slight girth of the shell on the universal version but with the comfort of the Merlin fit I see no reason to believe the Miracle would be any different in terms of comfort.

 The Miracle, as in all CIEMS, utilizes a detachable cable and is made to be worn over the ear.
 The detachable connector can either be recessed or flat, in the case of this unit it came recessed which is my preference.

 The cable connection is a 2 pin connector and is pretty darn tight but not impossible to work with if you know how to do a “gentle wiggle”.
 The cable itself is a braided plaint 2-stranded construction measuring 50” in length and terminated with a right-angle 3.5mm gold plated stereo jack.

-On the top side it’s finished with memory retentive plastic shielding which helps keeps everything snugly in your ear.
-The y-split and chin strap are shrink-wrapped plastic tubes that work reasonably well though not so premium looking and UM accent it with a small velcro strap for keeping everything tidy when wrapped up.
+On the top side, it’s finished with memory retentive plastic shielding which helps keep everything snugly in your ear.
+The y-split and chin straps are shrink-wrapped plastic tubes that work reasonably well though not so premium looking and UM accents it with a small velcro strap for keeping everything tidy when wrapped up.

 It is almost the same cable I received with the UM Merlin 5 years ago and pretty much close to the stock cable you get with most CIEMs these days only a bit heavier and stiffer.
 It has its pros and cons.

 On the Merlin, it sounded a touch veiled until it got swapped out for some Twag and silver however it is memory retention free, easy to work with and light, and suffers from reasonably low microphonics.